Peter Tordenskjold: Legacy

-Although – Dynekilen excepted – Tordenskiold's individual victories were of less importance than Christen Thomesen Sehested's at the Siege of Stralsund and Ulrich Christian Gyldenløve's at Rügen, he is seen as the most heroic figure of the Great Northern War, after Charles XII.
-He is mentioned by name both in the Danish national anthem "Kong Christian stod ved højen mast" from 1778 and the Norwegian national anthem "Ja, vi elsker dette landet" from 1864.
+Tordenskiold remains a giant in Scandinavian culture and historiography.
+Considered the "Mozart of naval warfare" by many, Tordenskiold used psychological and amphibious warfare, tactics that far surpassed the rigid military doctrines of his era.
+His unpredictable coastal strikes accomplished what the main fleets could not: they paralysed Swedish logistics and broke their momentum.
+While Christen Thomesen Sehested's actions at Stralsund and Ulrich Christian Gyldenløve’s at Rügen were massive fleet and siege operations, Tordenskiold’s individual victories – notably Dynekilen and the capture of Marstrand – played a significant role in breaking Sweden's western front.
+Tordenskiold remains widely evaluated as the Great Northern War’s most strategically effective naval commander.

+Outside of scholarship, Tordenskiold is mentioned by name both in the Danish national anthem "Kong Christian stod ved højen mast" from 1778 and the Norwegian national anthem "Ja, vi elsker dette landet" from 1864.
 Statues of him have been erected in Copenhagen (1876), Trondheim, Stavern, Oslo and Haakonsvern.
 In the United States, Tordenskjold Township in the state of Minnesota was settled in 1871 by Danish brothers who named it after him.
 The coat of arms of Holmestrand included his ship until the municipal merger in 2020, after which a new coat of arms was introduced.